bensonouyang/bensonouyang/README.md

 **`Data Enthusiast`**

-👋🏽 Hello, I am Benson, a recent graduate from Simon Fraser University with a Bachelor's of Science in Statistics looking for full-time opportunities.
+👋🏽 Hello, I am Benson, a recent graduate from Simon Fraser University with a Bachelor of Science in Statistics looking for full-time opportunities.

 📈 What makes me passionate about analyzing data is the ability to extract insight for solutions.
 There is so much information to uncover, and being such a curious person, I enjoy diving deep into the data and finding answers to problems.